IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-4/README.md

 ## Configure OpenScale in the Jupyter Notebook

+We'll continue with the `customer-churn-prediction.ipynb` Juyptyer notebook that we started with for exercise-3.

 ###  Use free internal DB or Create a Databases for PostgreSQL DB

+For this lab, we'll use the free internal DB.
+Note that this is not GDPR compliant, and this DB is not accessible to the user.
+For productions purposes, you may wish to use a separate DB , i.e Postgres.

-#### If you wish, you can use the free internal Database with Watson OpenScale.
-To do this, make sure that the cell for `KEEP_MY_INTERNAL_POSTGRES = True` remains unchanged.
+#### Make sure that the cell for `KEEP_MY_INTERNAL_POSTGRES = True` remains unchanged.

 #### If you have or wish to use a paid `Databases for Postgres` instance, follow these instructions:

-> Note: Services created must be in the same region, and space, as your Watson Studio service.
+> Note: Services created must be in the same region, and space, as your Watson Studio service or on the same ICP4D cluster

+* Either provision the database in your ICP4D cluster **or**
 * Using the [IBM Cloud Dashboard](https://cloud.ibm.com/catalog) catalog, search for PostgreSQL and choose the `Databases for Postgres` [service](https://console.bluemix.net/catalog/services/databases-for-postgresql).
 * Wait a couple of minutes for the database to be provisioned.
 * Click on the `Service Credentials` tab on the left and then click `New credential +` to create the service credentials.
 Copy them or leave the tab open to use later in the notebook.